irthomasthomas/Instagram-Machine-Learning-Random-Forest-Classifier/README.md

 Briefly, the program consists of:
   - Scraping instagram posts from hashtags related selling.
   - Manually tagging posts as relevant or not.

-  - Passing the post text through a text processing pipeline in python running on RedisGears:
+  - Passing the post text through a pre-processing pipeline in python running on RedisGears:
   * Cleaning
   * Tokenizing
   * etc